The Trinity Partnership

 How school placements work

-On a Primary PGCE course through the University of Reading you are required to carry out two placements - ensuring you receive a broad range of experiences.
+On a Secondary PGCE course through the University of Reading you are required to carry out two placements - ensuring you receive a broad range of experiences.

-Most second school placements will be in our Trust and the placements are found with the individual needs of the trainee in mind.
+Most second school placements will be found locally and the placements are found with the individual needs of the trainee in mind.

 You will receive a salary of £15,000-£17,000 in line with the unqualified teachers’ pay scale.